yuki-iptv/yuki-iptv/README.md

 https://software.opensuse.org/download.html?project=home%3Aame-chan%3Ayuki-iptv&package=yuki-iptv

-Feel free to create issue if you got an issue with rpms.

 **Multimedia codecs:**
 For **Fedora** and **CentOS** you'll need https://rpmfusion.org
 For **openSUSE** you'll need **libopenh264-7** (for h264 decoding) (run ```zypper install libopenh264-7``` as root)